 Top-tip: There are 2 bus stations in Mae Sot, so make sure you know which one your bus is arriving or departing from.
-The bus station in the southwest area of Mae Sot tends to be the main hub where most buses from other destinations such as Chiang Mai arrive.
+The bus station in the southwest area tends to be the main hub where most buses from other destinations such as Chiang Mai arrive.

 The modern J2 Hotel located centrally in Mae Sot is a great option if you’re looking for comfort and convenience.